 House Bill No. 4393 introduces Subchapter T to Chapter 171 of the Texas Tax Code, creating a franchise tax credit for specific research and development activities.
-The bill defines "qualified research expense" and establishes eligibility criteria for taxable entities to claim a credit set at 8.722% of the difference between their qualified research expenses and 50% of their average qualified research expenses from the previous three tax periods.
+The bill defines "qualified research expense" and sets eligibility criteria for taxable entities to claim a credit amounting to 8.722% of the difference between their qualified research expenses for the reporting period and 50% of their average qualified research expenses from the previous three tax periods.
 If a taxable entity collaborates with higher education institutions, the credit increases to 10.903%.
-The bill also accommodates entities with no prior qualified research expenses by allowing them to claim a reduced credit and permits those that do not owe tax to receive a refundable credit based on their qualified research expenses.
+The bill also allows entities with no prior qualified research expenses to claim the credit and permits the carryforward of any unused credits.
+Additionally, it enables taxable entities not required to pay the franchise tax to claim the credit as a refundable amount.

 Statutes affected: